Best Outboard Motors: Upgrade Your Old Boat Engine

 There’s no right or wrong answer here—both types of engines have their pros and cons.
 While 2-stroke engines tend to be cheaper, they require you to mix 2-stroke oil with the fuel and need more maintenance.

-If you want to splash out and need a do-it-all motor, don’t look past the Hangkai 6.5 Hp 4-Stroke Outboard Engine, which gets our best overall pick.
-But, if you want to get by and not spend too much, the Hangkai 3.5 Hp 2-Stroke Outboard Motor is ideal.
+If you want a reliable and durable motor, don’t look past the Coleman Powersports 2.6 HP Outboard Motor with Short Shaft, which gets our best overall pick.
+But, if you want to get by and not spend too much, the Anbull 2 Stroke Boat Motor is ideal.